-- 1. Children can help each other by: - Going to school together. - Explaining to friends when they don't understand something at school. - Letting the teacher know if someone is sick or in need.
+- 1. Children can help each other Going to school to return the control to return the cont - 1.
+Explaining to friends when they don't understand something at school. - 2.
+Letting the teacher know if someone is sick or in need.